-At xxxxxxx Primary Academy we promote an open and transparent culture in which all concerns about adults are dealt with promptly and appropriately.
+We promote an open and transparent culture in which all concerns about adults are dealt with promptly and appropriately.
 Creating this culture enables us to identify inappropriate, problematic, or concerning behaviour early, minimising the risk of abuse and ensuring that adults who work in or on behalf of our setting are clear about professional boundaries and act within them in accordance with our ethos and values.